ostdotcom/website-docupony/platform/docs/wallet/introduction.md

 * [Android](/platform/docs/sdk/mobile-wallet-sdks/android/)
 * [iOS](/platform/docs/sdk/mobile-wallet-sdks/iOS)

 OST Wallet is a **core component** of OST Platform.
-It enables users to take ownership of their tokens as well as participate in a Brand Token Economy and sign for user initiated transactions.
+It enables users to take ownership of their tokens and to sign for user initiated transactions.

 :::note OST Wallet SDK is required to use OST Platform You must have a mobile app and integrate the OST Wallet SDK to use OST Platform.
-OST Wallet SDK relies on core components (hardware) of a users mobile device and is required for a user to participate in a Brand Token Economy.
+OST Wallet SDK relies on core components (hardware) of a users mobile device and is required for a user to sign token transactions.
 :::

 ## OST Wallet SDK Features